ZayLong/E-CommerceAppServer/README.md

 <h2>OK Cool, so how do I install it?</h2>
 <h6>Instructions assume running a Debian based linux distro (Such as ubuntu)</h6>

-- Download the server and <a href="https://github.com/TNGWorldwide/tisApp">client</a> repositories
+- Download the server and client repositories

 - INSTALL NODE AND NPM
 ```